 The Mount Airy sewer system includes eleven pumping stations, interceptors and collection lines ranging from 6-inch to 15-inch diameter, and a WWTP.
 The WWTP is located one mile east of MD 27 and south of Watersville Road.
-The plant discharges treated wastewater into the South Branch of the Patapsco River, and has a design capacity of 1.2 mgd, with a two-year average flow from 2015-2016 of approximately 0.725 mgd, including a significant amount of I&I. The Town continues to work on lowering I&I issues since 2007 by initiating a metered approach to finding the largest sources of breach into the collection system.
+The plant discharges treated wastewater into the South Branch of the Patapsco River, and has a design capacity of 1.2 MGD, with a two-year average flow from 2021-2022 of approximately 0.732 MGD, including a significant amount of I&I. The Town continues to work on lowering I&I issues.
+In 2021 the Town surveyed the wastewater collection system to identify key areas of rain and groundwater penetrating the collection system.
+In 2022 the Town had 3.5 miles of Cured-in-Place-Pipe (CIPP) liners installed to seal those I&I areas.

-The treatment process consists of Biological Nutrient Removal (BNR) Five Stage (anaerobic, anoxic, oxic, anoxic, oxix) Bardenpho Process with the following: bar screen, grit removal, aeration, clarification, ultraviolet disinfection, post aeration, solids process, sludge holding and belt-filter dewatering press with lime stabilization.
-A Severn-Trent Denitrification System filters to Enhanced Nutrient Removal (ENR) requirements of 3.0 mg/l Total Nitrogen and 0.3m/l Total Phosphorus.
+The WWTP treatment process consists of a Biological Nutrient Removal (BNR) Five-Stage Bardenpho Process and a Severn-Trent Denitrification Filtration System to Enhanced Nutrient Removal (ENR) requirements of 3.0 mg/l Total Nitrogen and 0.3mg/l Total Phosphorus.